nkumardemlai/ai_and_ml_usecases_solutions/README.md

 # The mainstream Usecases in the ML world are simplified here.
-These are someof the fundamental examples, I have give required theory, the problem statement and solution !!
+These are someof the fundamental examples, I have given required theory to the problem statement and provided code as solution !!

 **You will see...**